rmoestl/C-3PO/README.md

 Here is a list of available settings:

+- `src` ... the source directory of the site.
+When set, you can omit specifying it in the `c-3po` command.
+The command line argument takes precedence.
+- `dest` ... the destination directory of the site.
+When set, you can omit specifying it in the `c-3po` command.
+The command line argument takes precedence.
 - `baseUrl` ... the base URL of the deployed website.
 If not set, C-3PO does not generate a sitemap.xml file.
 - `nodejsHome` ... the home directory of a nodejs binary which is required for running *purifycss* to purge unused CSS.
 If you're using *nvm* to manage nodejs installations, this would look something like this: `nodejsHome=/home/robert/.nvm/versions/node/v10.15.3/bin`.
 - `purifycssHome` ...  the home directory of the purifycss installation which is required by C-3PO to purge unused CSS.
 If you're using *nvm* to manage nodejs installations, this would look something like this: `purifycssHome=/home/robert/.nvm/versions/node/v10.15.3/bin/`.